Milad Zakipour

-Milad Zakipour (میلاد زکیپور, born November 23, 1995) is an Iranian football defender, who currently plays for Sepahan in the Persian Gulf Pro League.
+Milad Zakipour (میلاد زکیپور, born 28 April 1995) is an Iranian football defender who plays for Sepahan in the Persian Gulf Pro League.

 Club career

 Naft Tehran

-He promoted to first team in December 2015.
+He was promoted to first team in December 2015.
 He made his debut for Naft Tehran on 28 December 2015 against Tractor Sazi as a substitute for Vahid Hamdinejad.

 Esteghlal

 He joins Esteghlal in June 2016 for a three-year contract.

 Gol Gohar Sirjan

 He joins Gol Gohar Sirjan on 3 November 2020 for one-year contract.

 Club career statistics

+International career

+He made his senior debut against Russia on 23 March 2023 in a friendly match.